AravindhVishnu/Use-VS-Code-to-edit-and-build-CCS-projects/README.md

 Example of how to use VS Code to build Code Composer Studio C/C++ projects

 Description: Visual Studio Code is a more pleasant development environment to work with than Code Composer Studio.
-This example shows how VS Code can be used for editing and building CCS C/C++ projects.
+This example shows how VS Code can be used for building CCS C/C++ projects.
 It does not show how to debug from VS Code.

 Instructions: